johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

 -- Return a Roll table which automatically fails return RollModifier({auto_succeed = true})

--- Return a Roll table which makes a roll into a critical success no matter what return RollModifier({critical_threshold_modifier = SetValue(0)})
+-- Return a Roll table which makes any successful roll into a critical success return RollModifier({critical_threshold_modifier = SetValue(0)})

 -- Return a default Roll table which doesn't affect the roll